 - ProviDRs Care (preferred provider organization, formerly known as WPPA, Inc.)

 - Wichita Quality Health Collaborative (seeks to improve the quality of the community’s in-patient and out-patient care in a coordinated manner)

-- Wichita Business Coalition on Health Care (leads a community collaborative studying the cost and quality of health care in Wichita)
+- Kansas Business Group on Health (KGBH) (leads a community collaborative studying the cost and quality of health care in Wichita)

 - Pharmacy Information Reporting Program